entando/entando-docs/vuepress/docs/next/docs/getting-started/README.md

 #### Add Custom Resources

-::: tip
+::: tip Why Custom Resources?
 Standard resources in Kubernetes include things like `Pods`, which are a group of one or more containers, `Services`, the way to call or access your pods, and `Ingresses`, for managing external access to your cluster.

-[Custom resources let you store and retrieve structured data.](https://kubernetes.io/docs/concepts/extend-kubernetes/api-extension/custom-resources/) Combining a custom resource with a custom controller allows you to define a desired state to automate the running of your applications or services in a Kubernetes cluster.
+[Custom resources](https://kubernetes.io/docs/concepts/extend-kubernetes/api-extension/custom-resources/) let you store and retrieve structured data.
+Combining a custom resource with a custom controller allows you to define a desired state to automate the running of your applications or services in a Kubernetes cluster.
 :::

 Examples of custom resources in Entando are: